Our Awards

 The criteria for the award is as follows:

-• project has been undertaken within the last two years.
+- Project has been undertaken/modified/expanded within the last five years.

-The MSHP President’s Award is presented annually to an individual pharmacist or group of pharmacists for their involvement in an activity, project and/or service, or for their commitment to the profession that advances the theme and goal of the MSHP Board/President during the Society year.
+- The pharmacist or group of pharmacists has participated in an activity, project or service that advanced the theme of the President during the Society year.

 Michigan Society of Community Pharmacists (MSCP)